Motion-Law: Constant-Velocity

 2.Edit the End VelocityRed-14-1b

-See that the Start-VelocityRed-14-2 is always equal to the End-Velocity.
+You should see that the Start-VelocityRed-14-2 is equal to the End-Velocity.

 Blend-Point Editor: Velocity Equal at Blend-Point.